 - Using Fink with Virex 7.2: There is a conflict between Fink and Virex 7.2.
 Both place files within

 /sw.
 If you have Virex installed, you will need to upgrade to at least version 7.2.1, as described in the Fink News (2003-04-16).

-If configure (or generally building with clang) generates this error:
+- If configure (or generally building with clang) fails with